-- 2. No agent, conservator, or guardian has been designated to act on behalf of the patient. - 3.
-There is no individual health care directive or instruction in the patient's medical record or other available sources that would eliminate the need for a surrogate decision maker. - 4.
-No surrogate decision maker or family member can be located who is reasonably available4 and who is willing and able to serve.
-Efforts to locate a surrogate should be diligent and may include contacting the facility from which the patient was referred, and contacting public health or social service agencies known to have provided treatment for the patient.
+- 2. No agent under a durable power of attorney for health care, conservator, orally-designated surrogate pursuant to Probate Code Section 4711 or guardian has been designated to act on behalf of the patient. - 3.
+There is no individual health care directive or instruction in the patient's medical record or other available sources that would eliminate the need for a substitute decision maker. - 4.
+No decision maker, family member, or friend can be located who is reasonably available4 and who is willing and able to serve.
+Efforts to locate a decision maker should be diligent and may include contacting the facility from which the patient was referred, and contacting public health or social service agencies known to have provided treatment for the patient.